magnusatteamsrocks/TeamsEDU/step by step.md

 **Prerequisites**

 - You need Global Admin permissions in your M365 tenant to complete the steps.
-- During the private preview your tenant needs to be provisioned for Teams Admin Center to show the toggle to enable School Connection.
-To sign up, please fill out this [interest form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR00rk9rIPFVEpmKOrde5bRJURFAyWTNKSzBJNDBHMlRNQzY1OVhWVEhRTC4u).
 - A CSV file with student and guardian relationships, a PowerShell script to upload the data using Graph run in an environment with the appropriate modules and permissions.

 **Enable School Connection in the Teams Admin Center**